ENDURANCE...THE STAYING POWER THROUGH ADVERSITY OF INJURY

 Endocrine System disruptions: Hormonal changes causing Adrenal Fatigue and then the onset of an auto-immune disease and Fibromyalgia from the inflammation, initially caused by the brain injury.

-Sensory: I continually felt as if my body was not my own; almost dream-like sensations.... and had difficulty with touch and dexterity.
-In addition, I also experienced heightened senses (smell, hearing, etc) with some hypervigilance.
+Sensory: I continually felt as if my body was not my own; almost dream-like sensations of Illusory Palinopsia (seeing after images of movements).... and had difficulty with touch and dexterity.
+In addition, I also experienced heightened senses (smell, hearing, etc) with some hypervigilance similar to PTSD.

 Behavioral: I became highly emotional and when my symptoms became overwhelming, I would just start to cry.......(car rides would bring it about almost immediately).